3 Tips To Prepare For Your Newborn Session

 1. NEWBORN SESSIONS SHOULD BE SHOT WITHIN 2 WEEKS OF GIVING BIRTH

 Sounds so soon right?
-14 days post-partum (or even better, within 5-10 days) is the best window of opportunity to shoot newborn photos because that's when they're asleep the most, and on top of that, they're asleep the deepest!
+14 days post-partum (or even better, within 5-10 days) is the best window of opportunity to shoot newborn photos because that's when they're asleep the most, and on top of that, they're sleeping the deepest!
 Babies this young tend to be less fussy, and we can position and move them with ease.

 2. GET WARM!